mattstyles/raid/packages/streams/readme.md

 ### keys

 Keys is a stream that emits keydown, keyup and keypress events.
 The keypress event fires when a key is pressed at an interval equalling `requestAnimationFrame`.
-Keystream is the default export from `raid-streams/keys`.

-`keys` accepts a few parameters, the keymap to use can be shared with other streams and passed in, similar an element to attach to can specified.
+`keys` accepts a few parameters; the keymap to use can be shared with other streams and passed in, similarly, an element to attach to can specified.
 The `rate` parameter defines how frequently the `keypress` event will fire.

+Like all other streams, the event type can be specified, however, as `keys` emits 3 different action types the `type` parameter is prefixed with `:up`, `:press`, and `:down` to produce the action types emitted from this stream.

 The event signature for keyup and keydown matches the underlying key streams they come from, the keypress event signature is slightly simpler as its only concern is that _something_ has been pressed: